-Both of the attorneys at the Law Office of Greg Quimby can file appeals of the judge's orders.
-There are generally two types of appeals.
+The attorneys at the Law Office of Greg Quimby, P.C. can file appeals of judges’ orders.

-Typically this is an appeal of a District Court judge to the Court of Appeals in Denver.
+- Denver appeals: This is an appeal of a District Court judge to the Court of Appeals in Denver.
 Appeals of this nature can take up to one year.

 Grounds for Appeal

 - Abuse of discretion is when a judge is allowed discretion in their decision by the appellate courts.
-That discretion is not open ended and may be abused.
+That discretion is not open-ended and may be abused.
 Abuse of that discretion will allow the case to be overturned.